 Daisaku Ikeda

-Ikeda in 2010 was a Japanese Buddhist leader, author, educator and businessman.
-He served as the third president and then honorary president of the Soka Gakkai, the largest of Japan's new religious movements.
-At this time, he became a controversial leader, in Japan and abroad.
+Ikeda in 2010 was a Japanese Buddhist leader, author, educator and nuclear disarmament advocate.
+He served as the third president and then honorary president of the Soka Gakkai, which is considered among the largest of Japan's new religious movements., but has also been described as a cult by medias ("Soka Gakkai has many of the markings of a cult") and politicians (the French parliamentary commission in 1995).

 Ikeda was the founder of a variety of educational and cultural institutions including Soka University, Soka University of America, Min-On Concert Association and Tokyo Fuji Art Museum.
 In Japan, he was also known for his international outreach to China.